JulianDomingo/TipCalculator/README.md

 Describe any challenges encountered while building the app.

 * This was my first time using PHP, in addition to making a web application.
-Besides learning the syntax of PHP, the most significant challenge I faced was learning when exactly data was submitted, processed, and sent back to the client.
+Besides learning the syntax of PHP, JQuery, and Javascript, the most significant challenge I faced was learning when exactly data was submitted, processed, and sent back to the client.
 For instance, I intially had trouble preventing the calculator from outputting a tip and total amount if the bill subtotal and/or the tip percentage wasn't selected.
 I solved this problem by learning to process the form only when the server's request method was of type "POST" in addition to learning when to use "isset()" and "empty()".
 Another significant challenge I faced was having to figure out how to output the radio buttons in a PHP loop.

 ## License